sergeiledvanov/puppeteer-mcp-server/README.md

 - Required: `url` - The URL to navigate to

 ### puppeteer_screenshot
-Take a screenshot of the current page or a specific element.
+Take a screenshot of the current page or a specific element using the current browser viewport size.
 - Required: `name` - Name for the screenshot
 - Optional:
   - `selector` - CSS selector for element to screenshot
-  - `width` - Width in pixels (default: 800)
-  - `height` - Height in pixels (default: 600)

 ### puppeteer_click
 Click an element on the page.